 The Department of Kinesiology supports the Missouri Southern State University mission to offer a liberal arts baccalaureate program that fosters the total education of each student.
 The department emphasizes quality teaching and academic advising, while promoting dedicated community and university service.
 The curriculum prepares future professionals to be successful at promoting healthy, active lifestyles in a global society.
 Our majors are designed to help prepare students for teaching, healthy lifestyle promotion, health certification and a variety of other job tracks.

-Students who desire certification as a teacher of physical education will become qualified at both the elementary and secondary level (K-12).
+We offer a Physical Education major for students who desire certification as a teacher of physical education will become qualified at both the elementary and secondary level (K-12).
 Graduates with a degree in physical education may choose to teach or to pursue opportunities in coaching, athletic training, special physical education, or graduate school.
 The department offers areas of emphasis in Pre-Athletic Training, Coaching, and Health Education.
-Teacher education at Missouri Southern is recognized for its quality at the local, state, and national levels.

-The program is fully accredited by the National Council for the Accreditation of Teacher Education (NCATE), is approved by the Missouri Department of Elementary and Secondary Education (DESE), and is recognized by the National Association for Sport and Physical Education (NASPE).
+The program is fully accredited by the Council for the Accreditation of Educator Preparation (CAEP), is approved by the Missouri Department of Elementary and Secondary Education (DESE), and is recognized by the National Association for Sport and Physical Education (NASPE).

 - Athletic training

 - Community health/wellness

 - Fitness/medical sales